Headlights and Taillights

 And a word of warning about handling halogen globes - DON'T TOUCH THE GLASS WITH YOUR FINGERS.
 These globes run HOT, and any trace of sweat from your fingers will cook into the glass and reduce light output.

-Some sealed beams for other cars here (Australia) come in 75/75 watt varieties.
-Not bad, and the VW wiring can definitely handle the 75 watts.
-I had 75/75 watt globes in mine just before the H4s became available in the mid-70s.
-You may need to increase the size of the fuse (20 amps instead of 15 amps).
+Some sealed beams for other cars here (in Australia) come in 75/75 watt varieties.
+Not bad, and the VW wiring can just handle the 75 watts.
+I had 75/75 watt globes in mine just before the H4s became available in the mid-70s - they were OK but not as big an improvement as the 55/60w halogens.
+You may need to increase the size of the fuse (20 amps instead of 16 amps).

 This is a fairly 'quick and dirty' method, but accurate enough to give you good lights without blinding oncoming motorists.